oalders/blog-posts/published/tig.md

 *insert high level overview screenshot of UI here*

 I'm going to give you a quick introduction to `tig` here.
 Many of my examples have been poached directly from the excellent `tig` man page.
 I highly recommend reading it for further information.

+## Installation

+* Fedora and RHEL: `sudo dnf install tig`
+* Ubuntu and Debian: `sudo apt install tig`
+* MacOS: `brew install tig`

+See [the official installation instructions](https://jonas.github.io/tig/INSTALL.html) for even more options.

 ## Browse commits in your current branch